HomeSustainabilityGovernanceRisk Management and Compliance

 Examples of Overseas Risk Countermeasures

-We have created and regularly revise the Riot/Terrorism Response Manual.
+We have created and regularly revise the Riot and Terrorism Response Manual.
 In addition, with regard to high-risk countries to which our employees are dispatched, we clearly state the procedure for deciding on local evacuations, have created a tool for evaluating the emergency evacuation level according to changes in local situations, and provide training using the tool.
-We also list and secure supplies (food, clothes, toiletries and medicines), as well as cash and other resources needed, in the event of evacuation or an emergency at our overseas business sites.
+We also list and secure supplies (food, clothes, hygiene supplies, and medicines), as well as cash and other resources needed, in the event of evacuation or an emergency at our overseas business sites.

 Emergency Task Force

 If an event such as a disaster, accident or misconduct has occurred, the affected business site informs the general manager of the General Affairs Department.
-The general manager considers the severity of the event and determines if an emergency task force should be established or if the response to the event can be delegated to the site management.
-Appropriate action is then taken by the emergency task force or local management.
+The general manager considers the severity of the event and determines if the response to the event can be delegated to the site management or if an emergency task force should be established.
+Appropriate action is then taken by local management or the emergency task force.

-As preparation for responding to disasters and accidents, we also conduct Shake Out earthquake drills that assume a largescale earthquake at each business site.
+As preparation for responding to disasters and accidents, we also conduct disaster/fire preventions and Shake Out earthquake drills that assume a large-scale earthquake at each business site.

 Risk Management and Compliance Promotion Training